 Professionals are concerned about digital data—confidential emails, budget spreadsheets, private messages, bank records, and a multitude of other types of sensitive information that is stored or transmitted online.
 The data is protected with encryption.

 Knowing that encryption exists and understanding what it is are two different things, and the answer can be complicated.
 Having a basic knowledge of encryption is important for professionals who deal with private data, even if you don't deal with the particulars yourself.
+(Note: This article about encryption is available as a free PDF download.)

 What is encryption?